Case Study • Research in Progress

 INDIRECT

-Henry Hamall ↔ James Hamill Sr. (Chicago & Montana/Missouri lines)
+Henry Hamall ↔ James Hamill Sr. (Chicago & Montana/Missouri)

-One promising match has been identified on another testing platform that appears to connect these lines, but requires further exploration.
-Shared matches through other clusters also point to common Monaghan ancestry.
-May indicate more distant relationship (cousins rather than siblings).
+One promising match identified on another testing platform that appears to connect these lines.
+Shared matches through other clusters point to common Monaghan ancestry.
+May indicate a more distant relationship (cousins rather than siblings).
+Research ongoing.

 1